michaelqmaguire/michaelqmaguire.github.io/aboutme.md

 The rest is history.
 I don't know why they picked me, but I am so excited to be here.
 I am so excited to learn and be surrounded with such amazing faculty, staff, and graduate students.
 Everyone I encounter here is amazing in their own way, and I am honored to be a part of your experience here.

 **My job is to make your life easier.**

+**I want to make sure that none of you go through what I went through learning statistical programming lanaguages.**

+**I want you to feel comfortable working with data.**

 **PLEASE see me if you have an issue, and even if I can't solve it and someone else solves it, I need to know how to figure it out myself -- you won't be the last one having the issue, I'm sure.**

 **I will let you know if I am busy with something else.
 Don't ever feel like you're pestering me, PLEASE!**